jbsparrow/CyberDropDownloader/docs/transition-to-v6.md

     visible: true
 ---

-# Transition from V4 to V5
+# Transition from V4 or V5 to V6

-Built into Cyberdrop-DL V5 is a tool that allows you to import both your configs and your history DB.
+Built into Cyberdrop-DL V6 is a tool that allows you to import both your configs and your history DB.

 #### Importing previous configs <a href="#importing-previous-configs" id="importing-previous-configs"></a>